ls1intum/Artemis/docs/user/exercises/quiz.rst

             - Submit button: To allow the student to submit the quiz before the time ends.

-        - In the case of Drag and Drop questions, the items to be dragged and dropped in the spots will be available in the right side.
+        - In the case of Drag and Drop questions, the items to be dragged and dropped in the spots will be available on the right side.

         .. figure:: quiz/drag-and-drop-view.png
             :align: center